kshitijjagatkar/Stack-Overflow-2018-Developer-Survey/README.md

 ## File Descriptions

-There are 2 notebooks and some images available here to showcase work related to the above questions.
+There are 2 notebooks and some images available to showcase work related to the above analysis.
 Each of the notebooks is exploratory in searching through the data pertaining to the questions showcased by the notebook title.
 Markdown cells were used to assist in walking through the thought process for individual steps.

 ## Results